Pumahawk/simpl-monorepo/README.md

 The monorepo provides automation for managing both the internal microservices and the required third-party services, ensuring a consistent and reproducible development environment.

-## Requirements

-Before setting up the development environment, make sure the following are installed and properly configured:

-- **[mise](https://mise.jdx.dev/)** – used as the package manager to automatically install and manage the required development tools.
-- **Docker** – must be installed and running, as it is required for containerized services and the local Minikube cluster.

 ## Architecture

 The development environment combines **locally executed microservices** with a **Kubernetes-based cluster** for third-party dependencies.